 COSPAR will hold its fifth Symposium in Singapore, 16 - 21 April 2023, with a focus on Space Science with Small Satellites.
-Information on the scientific program and other relevant links, including to abstract submission, are at https://www.cospar-assembly.org/.
+Information on the scientific program is available at https://www.cospar-assembly.org/symposia.
 The Local Organizing Committee (LOC) website, for information on registration, accommodation and other matters, is open at http://www.cosparsg.org.
 Download the poster for display.